rks101/eglinux/README.md

 lrwxrwxrwx 1 root root 4 Mar 23 19:19 /bin/sh -> dash
 ```

-Using buffer overflow, if a remote user can get a shell /bin/sh executing some [shellcode](https://cocomelonc.github.io/tutorial/2021/10/09/linux-shellcoding-1.html), then what he can do - try to visualise using permissions of /bin/sh - specifically see owner and all permissions.
+Using buffer overflow, if a remote user can get a shell /bin/sh executing some [shellcode](https://cocomelonc.github.io/tutorial/2021/10/09/linux-shellcoding-1.html), then what he can do - try to visualize using permissions of /bin/sh - specifically see the owner and all permissions.

 ----